alexdean201/TestScoreGuide/scores/grade8ela.md

 ## What are the knowledge and skills the student is expected to learn in grade eight English language arts/literacy?

 In grade eight, students read major works of fiction and nonfiction from all over the world and from different time periods.
 They continue to learn how to understand what they read and evaluate an author’s assumptions and claims.
 They also conduct research that will require the analysis of resources and accurate interpretation of literary and informational text.
 In their writing, they connect information and ideas efficiently and effectively.

 ## Overall Achievement

-The student took a Smarter Balanced assessment based on the grade eight [California academic standards](http://www.cde.ca.gov/be/st/ss/index.asp) for English language arts/literacy and received an overall score that ranges from about 2000 to 3000.
+The student took a Smarter Balanced assessment based on the grade eight [Idaho Content Standards](http://sde.idaho.gov/academic/standards/) for English language arts/literacy and received an overall score that ranges from about 2000 to 3000.
 This overall score falls into one of the four achievement levels shown here.
 Sample test items may be included that exemplify the kinds of passages and questions that students at different levels of achievement would likely answer correctly.

 <div class="accordion" markdown="1">

-### Standard Exceeded (Level 4): 2668–2769 {#desc-exceeded}
+### Standard Exceeded (Level 4): 2668–2989 {#desc-exceeded}

 The student has made progress and exceeded the grade eight standard for English language arts/literacy.
 The student appears ready for future coursework.